atwang16/chordsheets/README.md

 ## Testing

 This project has so far only been tested on the MacOS operating system with Python 3.6.x.
-Please report all bugs to Austin Wang, but note that limited support can be provided to UNIX-based systems.
+Please report all bugs to Austin Wang, but note that support can only be provided to UNIX-based systems.

 ## Feature Request